-Barr Creek Bridge 158 is located near milepost 3.03 on Ben Howard Road.
-This short span bridge is located south and east of the City of Monroe over Barr Creek.
-The existing bridge is a two span, 21 foot long structure originally built in 1956.
-This bridge is built on timber piles and needs to be updated to support Seismic Design Codes.
+Barr Creek Bridge 158 is a short span bridge located south and east of the City of Monroe, near milepost 3.03 on Ben Howard Road.
+The existing bridge is a two span, 21-foot long structure originally built in 1956.
+The bridge is built on timber piles and needs to be updated to meet Seismic Design Codes.
 Barr Creek Bridge is considered a seismic lifeline route structure.
 Seismic lifeline routes are designated as essential to life safety services after seismic events.

-Snohomish County plans to complete topographic surveys, hydraulic analysis and soil investigation in the summer of 2018 to support scoping and design engineering of the replacement bridge.
+Snohomish County plans topographic survey, hydraulic analysis and soil investigation work in 2018 to support scoping and design engineering of the replacement bridge.
 Snohomish County is currently seeking funding; a construction date has not been set.

 The planned geotechnical work should not impact traffic.

 Snohomish County is seeking funding sources for the Barr Creek bridge replacement project; a construction date has not been set.